 What if I want my information removed from the Registry?

 If you would like your information removed from the Registry, please complete this form or email email@example.com.
 The Registry team will remove your information from the main Registry.
 If you chose to have your information shared with patient advocacy groups or consortia, you will need to contact those groups separately.

 How can our group participate in the Registry?

-Requests can be submitted via email to email@example.com and will be reviewed by the RDCRN Contact Registry Oversight Committee.
+If you are affiliated with an RDCRN consortium or PAG and have an RDCRN account, you can complete the Contact Registry Proposal Form on the RDCRN Members Landing Page to submit a proposal using Contact Registry data for your project.
+The proposal will be reviewed by the RDCRN Contact Registry Oversight Committee.
 Prior to receiving any data, your group will need to complete a data use agreement with the RDCRN Data Management and Coordinating Center (DMCC) to ensure proper use and handling of the Registry data.

 If you are not affiliated with an RDCRN consortium or patient advocacy group, but are interested in partnering, please email firstname.lastname@example.org.